Wow! (Bananarama album)

-Wow! (stylised in all caps) is the fourth studio album by English group Bananarama, released on 4 September 1987 by London Records.
+Wow! is the fourth studio album by English group Bananarama, released on 7 September 1987 by London Records.
 The album was entirely produced and co-written with the Stock Aitken Waterman production trio.
-Tensions between group member Siobhan Fahey and Stock, Aitken and Waterman regarding songwriting input and lyrical content (particularly with the track "Strike It Rich") prompted Fahey's departure from Bananarama five months after its release.
+Tensions between group member Siobhan Fahey and Stock, Aitken and Waterman regarding songwriting input and lyrical content prompted Fahey's departure from Bananarama five months after its release.
+The album reached number 26 on the UK Albums Chart and number 44 on the US Billboard 200, while peaking at number one in Australia.
+The album was certified gold by the British Phonographic Industry (BPI) on 3 February 1988.

+Background and writing

-The group's sound successfully shifted towards dance-oriented Europop under the direction of Pete Waterman, but the creative process on the project was often fraught, with Matt Aitken describing the band's contribution to song writing as minimal outside of suggesting song titles.
-Karen Hewitt, who was the engineer at the songwriting sessions made clear that Bananarama very much tried to be involved in the creative process but that this was not made easy by Mike and Matt who wanted to work very quickly.
+With Wow!, Bananarama's sound successfully shifted towards dance-oriented Europop under the direction of Pete Waterman, but the creative process on the project was often fraught, with Matt Aitken describing the band's contribution to songwriting as minimal outside of suggesting song titles.
+Karen Hewitt, who was the engineer at the songwriting sessions, made clear that Bananarama very much tried to be involved in the creative process but that this was not made easy by Aitken and Mike Stock, who wanted to work very quickly.
 Bananarama were, however, very assertive and opinionated during the sessions.

-By the time the album's fourth single, "I Want You Back", was released in March 1988, Fahey had been replaced with Jacquie O'Sullivan, who re-recorded the vocals for the single version of the song.
+While Siobhan Fahey often clashed with Waterman, and claimed she was responsible for having him banned him from the studio, tensions during recording of the album commonly centred on a struggle for dominance between Aitken and the band.
+By the time the album's fourth single, "I Want You Back", was released in March 1988, Fahey had been replaced with Jacquie O'Sullivan, who re-recorded Fahey's vocals for the single version of the song.
 Fahey would resurface later in 1988 with her new band, Shakespears Sister.

-The album reached number 26 on the UK Albums Chart and number 44 on the US Billboard 200, while peaking at number one in Australia.
-The album was certified gold by the British Phonographic Industry (BPI) on 3 February 1988.

 Wow! was reissued in 2013 as a three-disc deluxe edition, including "Reason for Living", which is an early version of "I Want You Back".

+Critical reception

+American magazine Cashbox placed Wow! in its "Out of the Box" section among the best albums of the week, with the comment: "The songwriting/production team of Stock/Aitken/Waterman has laid down the funky programmed synth grooves in full force on this effort destined for serious airplay."
+Writing for Smash Hits, Chris Heath found that the album contains four "rather brilliant" songs – "I Heard a Rumour", "Bad for Me", "Once in a Lifetime" and "Love in the First Degree" – while "the rest isn't bad either though there are a few bits where they still sound completely useless.
+Thank goodness for that."